Zettlr/zettlr-docs/docs/en/first-time-users/workspaces.md

 The idea is that any project which has a defined start and end date goes into the “Projects” folder.
 Responsibilities without any defined time span, like your hobbies, go into “Areas.”
 “Resources” contains useful information and things you have found which may be of interest.
 And “Archive” is a form of “trash bin” for anything from one of these three folders, which allows you to archive things without actually throwing them away.

 However, there is no right solution to thinking about how you personally work, so we recommend that you play around with some ideas, and not fully commit to any organizing principle if you are not certain what works for you.
-We invite you to search the internet for inspiration, and look at various organizing principles, not just PARA.
+We invite you to search the internet for inspiration, and look at various organizing principles beyond PARA.

-Below you can find a few subjective suggestions from us that you can use for some initial inspiration, based on what you need Zettlr for.
+Below you can find a few **subjective** suggestions from us that you can use for some initial inspiration, based on what you need Zettlr for.

 !!! note